Shigella is a bacteria that causes a bowel infection called shigellosis, which is highly infectious and causes

 WHAT CAUSES SHIGELLA AND HOW IS IT TRANSMITTED?

 Shigella exists in the faecal matter of someone with the bacteria in their system, and is passed on when particles of contaminated faeces enter someone else’s mouth.
 Shigella transmission can happen during sex through:

 - Handling used condoms

-- Getting excrement on your fingers, hands or objects that then making contact with your mouth
+- Getting faecal matter on your fingers, hands or objects that then making contact with your mouth

-Symptoms of shigella occur between and one to four days after being exposed to the bacteria, and include:
+Symptoms of Shigella generally occur between 1-3 days after being in contact with the bacteria, and include:

 - Stomach cramps

-You can get tested for shigella by taking a stool sample.
+You can get tested for Shigella by taking a stool sample.
 Your doctor will then confirm whether or not you have an infection of shigellosis.

 DOES SHIGELLA NEED TO BE TREATED?